 If your kids are around, get a hug from them for an awesome energy boost.
-If the kids aren’t around, stare at a picture or watch a video of them.
+If the kids aren’t around, look at a picture or watch a video of them.

-Getting some love centers you and makes you aware of what truly matters, and that’s love.
+Getting some love centers you and makes you aware of what truly matters.